newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

     //Defines dependencies for the :android project
     dependencies {
-        //Adds dependencies on the :core project, as well as the android backends and all platform natives.
+        //Adds dependencies on the :core project as well as the android backends and all platform natives.
         //Note the 'natives' classifier in this project. compile project(":core")
         compile "com.badlogicgames.gdx:gdx-backend-android:$gdxVersion"